bahaeben/nova/readme.md

 - Home models are: "solo-haven","duo-oasis" or "skyline-loft".
 - Siding color options are: "Space Black", "Slate Grey", "Chestnut Brown" or "Warm Beige".
-- Wood finish options are: "Yes", "None".
+- Wood finish options are: "Redwood siding finish", "Metallic siding finish".
-- Side options are: "None", "Window" or "Balcony" // not all of them are customizable.
+- Side options are: "Regular Wall", "Window glass" or "Full size glass" // not all of them are customizable.
-- Solar Panel options are: "Yes", "None".
+- Solar Panel options are: "3x Solar panels", "No Add".

 ### Initialize a Model